DenisLabrecque/DenisLabrecque.github.io/_posts/2016-11-25-throwback.markdown

 layout: post
 title: Graphic Design Coursework
 subtitle: A throwback of the most important projects
-headline: All these projects were made and completed in partial fulfillment for my B.S. in Grahpic Design at Pensacola Christian College.
+headline: All these projects were made and completed in partial fulfillment for my B.S. in Graphic Design at Pensacola Christian College.
 categories: artwork
 tags: acrylic watercolour pencil graphicDesign PCC PensacolaChristianCollege art throwback timeline portfolio
 lastmod: 2016-11-25